Anterior cruciate ligament (ACL) tear

 - Using poorly maintained or inappropriate sports equipment.

-What are the complications and associated diseases of anterior cruciate ligament tear?
+What are the complications and associated diseases of anterior cruciate ligament tear of the knee?

 If you have a torn anterior cruciate ligament in your knee, you are at significantly higher risk of developing knee arthritis .